 Since the first phase of the campus was completed, additions to the science complex, fine arts wing, and central utility facility have been completed.
-Next off the drawing board is the vocational technology building, which has been approved by the State Capital Development Board for completion about 1977.
+Now being built are the vocational technology buildings which will be ready for full utilization for the Fall, 1977 semester.
+Next off the drawing board should be two additional classroom-specialized career program buildings.
+The college's physical education complex is scheduled for completion by the Fall, 1978 semester.